 California enforces relatively strict legal statutes concerning divorce, namely the mandatory six-month waiting period and the state’s community property law.
 No matter what your divorce entails and how agreeable you and your spouse are about the terms of your impending divorce, the absolute soonest the court will grant your divorce order is six months from the date the original divorce petition was filed.
 In many cases, it’s possible for divorcing spouses to resolve their outstanding issues and reach mutually agreeable terms before this six-month waiting period concludes.
 If divorce proceedings take longer, the couple can finalize their divorce once they resolve their terms.

 Property division is likely to be one of the most contentious aspects of a California divorce.
 The state’s community property law dictates that all marital property must be evenly divided between divorcing spouses.
 No matter what the underlying cause of the divorce may be, California is a no-fault state for divorce, and divorcing spouses should expect to divide all their marital property as evenly as they feasibly can.
-An experienced Rancho Cucamonga divorce attorney can help clients gather all the documentation and financial records they will need to provide to the court to complete property division proceedings according to state law.
+Many people don’t realize that almost all property obtained during a marriage is considered community property.
+This means that despite who purchased or used an asset the most, the property belongs to both parties.
+An experienced Rancho Cucamonga divorce attorney can help clients gather all the documentation and financial records they will need to provide to the court, such as an inventory and valuation of all of their assets, to complete property division proceedings according to state law.

 If you and your spouse have children, you will need to settle custody during your divorce.
 This can be incredibly challenging for any parent.
 The California family court system has a legal duty to ensure the best interests of any children a divorce will affect.
 However, the state’s interpretation of what would best serve a child’s best interests may not always align with a parent’s preferences.
 Your Rancho Cucamonga divorce lawyer will be instrumental in helping you make a strong case for child custody.